simon-ritchie/apysc/docs/_sources/graphics_begin_fill.md.txt

 If you want to clear fill color, then specify a blank string to this argument.

-For example, since the following code will clear fill color setting, so A result rectangle is invisible.
+For example, since the following code will clear fill color setting, so a result rectangle graphic is invisible.

 ```py
 # runnable